jgege/UNI-CSCU9V5/CSCU9V5.md

 #### Block synchronisation

 - blocks of code - rather than entire methods - may be declared as synchronized
-- this yiels a lock scope that is typically smaller than a synchronized method
+- this yields a lock scope that is typically smaller than a synchronized method
 - uses a java object to perform the synchronisation
 - used for larger methods where only a small part is a critical section
 - use of wait() and notify() possible (use the same object)